uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/microphone-sampling/README.md

 ## Wiring Notes:
 1. There is a switched 5V pin on the mayfly, use that to power the circuit.
 It's titled "Sv5" on the board, next to all of the analog pins.
 2. I have been using a 100k resistor for maximum sensitivity.
 If it's too sensitive, change this to a lower value resistor.
+3. Make sure you connect the right microphone pins.
+The ground pin is the one with 3 metal lines coming off of the pin.